best things to do in san francisco

 A good end destination for your Sunday 7 mile bike trek is Woodside Bakery, 3052 Woodside Rd, Woodside, CA. The food is OK and, being the only game in town, is a favorite with the many weekend bikers who buzz around Woodside.
 By the way, the professional Amgen biking tour rode by this Bakery while going through Woodside this year.

-If you are a more serious biker you might extend your ride by enjoying the quiet forested streets in Woodside, heading on up to Skyline Drive via Woodside Rd (Hwy 84), or taking a round trip to Stanford via Whiskey Hill Rd - Sand Hill Rd and back via Alpine Rd - Portola Rd - Mountain Home Rd.
+If you are a more serious biker you might extend your ride by enjoying the quiet forested streets in Woodside, heading on up to Skyline Drive via Old La Honda Road or Kings Mountain Road.
+Or, you can take a round trip to Stanford via Whiskey Hill Rd – Sand Hill Rd and back via Alpine Rd – Portola Rd – Mountain Home Rd.
+Check Google for more details.

 Try Bicycle Sundays on Canada Road, between Belmont and Woodside, for a beautiful pleasant way to get your exercise!
 If you want more exercise connect to the rides out of Woodside (to the south) or to Sawyer Camp Trail (to the north via the short Ralston Ave Bike Trail over Hwy 280 adjacent Hwy 92).